 Ash ranges from a creamy white to light gray-brown over its majority, with the heartwood showing as a rich, deep brown.
 The overall color and tone of the wood are fairly light, without the pink or red tones of red oak or the blandness of maple.

 This makes ash an excellent choice for use in contemporary settings.
 The light color works well with open floor plans and light-filled spaces.
 The grain and color range add character and give interest to the floor, without adding a specific pattern or any busyness to the room.
 This helps ensure that your interiors have character and interest, but not so much that they compete with the rest of the space.
 All of this is ideal for flooring in contemporary spaces.

 Ash Hardwood Flooring Pros and Cons

-Old growth ash, however, can give you beautiful, long, wide planks that can really show off the character, color, and grain of the wood.
-Old growth ash is available in random widths and lengths, which can create some unique looks on a floor.
-It’s not going to be super consistent, however, so it’s often not the best choice for formal or traditional floors where consistency is key.
-This is another reason why ash works so well in contemporary settings; the variation enhances the look in these spaces.
+However, old-growth ash can give you beautiful, long, wide planks that can really show off the character, color and grain of the wood.
+Old-growth ash is available in random widths and lengths, which can create some unique looks on a floor.
+It’s not going to be super consistent, so it’s often not the best choice for formal or traditional floors where consistency is key.
+This is another reason why ash works so well in contemporary settings, as the variation enhances the look in these spaces.

 Get a Contemporary Floor with Character

 One of the biggest benefits of using ash in a contemporary interior setting is the fact that it doesn’t require any special stains or sanding to achieve its look.
 Unlike other floors that need to be stained a white or lighter color to help them work in a contemporary home, ash’s natural color and grain complement these settings on their own.
 This means that you’ll spend less time worrying about the finish of your floor and more time enjoying it.